bhishanpdl/Project_Customer_Churn/README.md

 ```
 This is a imbalanced binary classification.
 The useful metrics are AUC and Recall.

-- The pure xgboost model gave me the best area under the curve (AUCROC).
+Here I defined a custom metric "profit" based on confusin matrix elements.

-- The pure logistic regression model gave me the best Recall.
+- Logistic regression cv algorigthm gave me the best profit.
+- I used custom feature engineering of the data.
+- SMOTE oversampling gave worse result than no resampling.
+  (note: I have used class_weight='balanced')
+- Elasticnet penalty gave worse result than l2 penalty.
+- Make custom loss scorer instead of default scoring such as f1,roc_auc,recall.

 Profit = 400*TP  - 200*FN - 100*FP